Stochastic Gradients under Nuisances: Stochastic Gradient Optimization

-\end{enumerate} \end{theorem} Note that the assumption that the iterates remain in $\Theta$ is satisfied in common cases.
+Note that the assumption that the iterates remain in $\Theta$ is satisfied in common cases.
 It is satisfied trivially for the first two examples in \Cref{sec:osl} because $\Theta = \R^d$.
-Another case is when the loss decomposes into the sum of a $G$-Lipschitz continuous component and the $\ell_2$-norm regularizer, i.e. $\loss(\theta, g; z) = h(\theta, g; z) + \frac{\mu}{2}\norm{\theta}_2^2$.
-In this case, the iterates and the optimum remain in the ball $\br{\theta: \norm{\theta}_2 \leq G/\mu}$ (see, e.g., \citet[Appendix C]{mehta2023stochastic}), so \Cref{def neyman orthogonal} can be restricted to this compact set.
+Another case is when the loss decomposes into the sum of a $G$-Lipschitz continuous component and the $\ell_2^2$-norm regularizer, i.e. $\loss(\theta, g; z) = h(\theta, g; z) + \frac{\mu}{2}\norm{\theta}_2^2$.
+Then, the iterates and the optimum remain in $\br{\theta: \norm{\theta}_2 \leq G/\mu}$ (see, e.g., \citet[Appx.
+C]{mehta2023stochastic}), so \Cref{def neyman orthogonal} can be restricted to this compact set.

 \Cref{theorem convergence rate baseline SGD} states that SGD converges linearly to a ball around $\theta_\star$ with a radius that depends on the bias (due to the replacement of $g_0$ with $\hg$) and the variance due to gradient noise.
 Moreover, the variance component decays proportionally to the learning rate $\eta$.
 Under \Cref{assumption orthogonality main}, the bias component can have a significantly more favorable scaling with the error in the nuisance estimate $\Vert\hat g - g_0\Vert_\G$---specifically, $\Vert\hat g - g_0\Vert_\G^4$ instead of $\Vert\hat g - g_0\Vert_\G^2$.
 A similar breakdown into two regimes of the bias scaling occurs in the works of both \citet{foster2023orthogonal} and \citet{liu2022orthogonal} under \Cref{assumption orthogonality main} (called ``slow rate'' and ``fast rate'' there).
 Importantly, their bounds are based on an exact, offline empirical risk minimization procedure for a fixed training set, i.e.~they provide excess risk bounds on the quantity $L(\hat{\theta}_n, g_0) - L(\theta_\star, g_0)$, where